Meet travel bloggers and influencers at these conferences

 Midwest Travel Network

-This is also a new event, to connect travel bloggers and influencers in the U.S. Midwest region with Midwest CVBs and DMOs.
+This is also a newer event, to connect travel bloggers and influencers in the U.S. Midwest region with Midwest CVBs and DMOs.

 We spoke at the inaugural 2018 conference and were impressed by how many Midwest DMOs were there, and how many excellent opportunities there were for networking.

-The 2019 Midwest Travel Network Conference is in Medora, North Dakota.
+The 2023 Midwest Travel Network Conference is in Kansas City, Kansas.

 Travel Massive has get-togethers around the world where travel enthusiasts can mingle.